Characters in As You Like It: Rosalind

 The daughter of Duke Senior.
-Rosalind, considered one of Shakespeare's most delightful heroines, is independent-minded, strong-willed, good-hearted, and terribly clever.
-Rather than slink off into defeated exile, Rosalind resourcefully uses her trip to the Forest of Ardenne as an opportunity to take control of her own destiny.
-When she disguises herself as Ganymede—a handsome young man—and offers herself as a tutor in the ways of love to her beloved Orlando, Rosalind's talents and charms are on full display.
-Only Rosalind, for instance, is both aware of the foolishness of romantic love and delighted to be in love.
-She teaches those around her to think, feel, and love better than they have previously, and she ensures that the courtiers returning from Ardenne are far gentler than those who fled to it.
+She disguises herself as Ganymede—a handsome young man—and offers herself as a tutor in the ways of love to Orlando.

 Jaques

 Jaques is one of the followers of Duke Senior.
 He acts like a cynic throughout the play.
 He is always in a melancholic mood, earning him the title of Melancholy Jaques and constantly criticizes the Duke and other characters.

 Also, he does not like the world of court and always criticizes it.
-He is a lead, and has two of Shakespeare's most well known monologues.
+He has one of Shakespeare's best-known speeches, "All the world's a stage".

 Amiens

 Lord Amiens was Elder Duke's friend.
 Amiens is one of the lords attending Duke Senior in the Forest of Arden.
 He agrees with the Duke when the latter says "sweet are the uses of adversity".
-He is not prepared to exchange his life in the forest with the comfortable life at the court.
-He is deeply attached to Duke Senior and, therefore, has willingly accompanied him to the forest of Arden.
-Amiens does not, in any way, contribute to the action of the play.
-He does however sing two songs that allude to and perhaps clarify the plot.

 The Household of the deceased Sir Rowland de Boys

 Old Sir Rowland

-While his death has immediately preceded the events of the play, such that no actor performs the role in the drama, the ethos which Shakespeare established for Old Sir Rowland may be summarized as whatever qualities cultivate adoration and the appearance of divine grace.
+The father of Orlando, Oliver, and Jacques.
+His death precedes the events of the play.

 A possible 'real world' identity for this character, Sir Rowland Hill, has been conjectured.

 Oliver de Boys

 Oliver is the eldest son of Sir Rowland de Boys and the heir to his father's estates.
-In the beginning of the play he appears as a usurper like Duke Frederick.
-He ill-treats his younger brother Orlando, denies him good upbringing and education.
+In the beginning of the play he ill-treats his younger brother Orlando, denying him good upbringing and education.
 He acts like a villain and even tries to kill Orlando by instigating the wrestler, Charles.
-By the end of the play he gets reformed and falls in love with Celia - which contributes to the happy ending of the play.
+By the end of the play he has reformed and falls in love with Celia.